Anand-Patel-95/Survey-Incentives-Causal-Inference-public/README.md

 # Increasing Online Survey Completion through Incentives, using a Randomized Experiment

 # Assignment Prompt
 We investigate the effect of monetary incentives on survey completion rate through a randomized experiment conducted on a population of University of California, Berkeley graduate students.
+We assess 3 treatment conditions:
+- No incentive (control)
+- Guaranteed $5 reward
-We assess 3 treatment conditions: no incentive (control), a guaranteed $5 reward, and a lottery entry for a $100 reward.
+- Lottery entry for a $100 reward.

 Results are analyzed in R, and the regression tables produced provide causal inference for how specific treatments impact the survey completion rate.

 # Project Organization